JurgenR/aioslsk/docs/source/MESSAGES.rst

 GetRecommendations (Code 54)
 ----------------------------

 Request the server to send a list of recommendations and unrecommendations.
-A maximum of 100 each will be returned
+A maximum of 100 each will be returned.
+The score can be negative.

 :Code: 54 (0x36)
 :Send: No parameters